 Director: Gina Prince-Bythewood

-A group of immortal mercenaries are doing what it takes to keep the mortal world running by conducting missions and saving it from all harmful entities.
+A group of immortal mercenaries is doing what it takes to keep the mortal world running by conducting missions and saving it from harmful entities.
 But this time, the threat is directed towards them and their ability to remain alive.